yaseenkady/tree.pro/6_reproductive_system/syphilis.md

 # Symptom

-Flu-Like Symptoms
+Flu-like

 # Sign

-Ulcer
+Genital ulcer
 (Painless chancre)

-Rash
+Rash on palm and sole
-(Palms and soles)

 # Diagnostic

 Treponema pallidum
-(Dark field microscopy; Non-specific antigen testing for following up treatment; Specific antigen testing, which remains positive for life and can not be used to follow up a treatment)
+(Dark field microscopy.
+Specific antigen test remains positive for life, so use non-specific antigen to follow up a treatment.)